Go Back Up

 How to become an insurance broker

 There’s no doubt that the insurance industry is tricky to navigate.
-That’s why insurance brokers are crucial in helping consumers and businesses pick and choose plans that are right for them.
+That’s why insurance brokers are crucial in helping consumers pick and choose plans that are right for them.

-According to the U.S. Bureau of Labor1, employment of insurance brokers and agents is projected to grow 8% between 2022 and 2032, which is faster than the national average for all occupations combined.
-Additionally, a Research and Market report2 speculates that the global insurance brokers market will reach $113.99 billion by 2025.
+The U.S. Bureau of Labor projects the employment of insurance brokers to grow 8% between 2022 and 20321.
+A Research and Market report also speculates that the global insurance brokers market will reach $113.99 billion by 20252.

-Insurance brokers offer expert advice on insurance policies, help their clients manage risk, compare rates and prices, and provide peace of mind to their clients, making them valuable assets in the insurance field.
+Insurance brokers offer expert advice on insurance policies, help their clients manage common risks, compare rates and prices, and provide peace of mind to their clients, making them valuable assets in the insurance field.

 What is an insurance broker?

-An insurance broker is an intermediary between a consumer—be they an individual or a business owner—and an insurance company to help the consumer find and purchase the best insurance policy that suits their needs.
+An insurance broker is an intermediary between a consumer—be they an individual or an employer— and an insurance company to help the consumer find and purchase the best insurance policy that suits their needs.

 Brokers can specialize in one insurance type, like life insurance or group health insurance plans, but they often offer advice on several forms of insurance.
 A broker can work independently or within an insurance brokerage firm.

 Simply put, think of an insurance broker as a middleman.
-They aim to be the glue between individuals or business entities wanting an insurance plan and the companies providing the insurance product.
+They aim to be the glue between individuals or business owners wanting an insurance plan and the companies providing the insurance product.

 Brokers are well-informed in many types of insurance, including: